ISD United States

 Protecting our democracy and targeted communities

-In 2022, our elections team conducted daily monitoring of online disinformation and potential threats to election officials, election infrastructure like drop boxes and polling places, and even regular voters looking to participate in democracy.
-These monitoring reports were shared weekly in key states with governors, secretaries of state, local election officials, and others tasked with ensuring a free and fair vote.
+With America’s democracy increasingly under attack by a range of actors, ISD US provides regular threat detection, training and insights to groups on the front line of protecting elections and democracy.
+Our elections team conducts daily monitoring of online disinformation and potential threats to election officials, election infrastructure like drop boxes and polling places, and even regular voters looking to participate in democracy.
+These monitoring reports are shared with stakeholders tasked with ensuring a free and fair vote.

 In response to a rise in antisemitism throughout the US, ISD has developed a data analytics system to identify and track online threats against Jewish institutions.
 This capability, a combination of advanced big data analytics (NLP and machine learning systems trained to the issue set by experts) and human intelligence, can be adapted and applied to other communities increasingly threatened by extremist groups and actors.